Azure/azure-openapi-validator/CONTRIBUTING.md

 # How to prepare for a PR submission after you made changes locally

-We will be replicating locally what [PR CI pipeline] is doing, and more.
+A lot of the instructions below replicate what the [PR CI pipeline] is doing.

 1. Ensure you have fulfilled `Prerequisites to build locally`.
-1. Ensure your local clone branch is up-to-date with `main`.
-If you are using a fork, ensure your local fork branch is based on origin repo `main`.
+1. Ensure your local clone branch is based on an up-to-date `main` branch.
+    - If you are using a fork, ensure your fork `main` branch is up-to-date with the origin `main` branch and that your branch is based on your fork `main` branch.
 1. Run `rush update` to ensure all the required modules are installed.
 1. Run `rush build` to regenerate relevant files that need to be checked-in.
+    - Sometimes this will result in pending changes that will disappear once you do `git commit`.
+    This presumably is caused by line ending differences that get smoothed-over by git upon commit.
 1. Run `rush lint`.
 It must pass.
 If it doesn't, you can debug with `rush lint --verbose`.
+    > **TIP**: this repository has [prettier configured as auto-formatter](https://github.com/Azure/azure-openapi-validator/blob/aa7c987f73d163cb5f2810a5323a61bb869bb4e5/.vscode/settings.json#LL8C17-L8C17).
+    Consider taking advantage of it.
 1. Run `rush test` to run the unit tests.
 They should all pass.
 1. If you changed the ruleset, run `rush regen-ruleindex` to update contents of `docs/rules.md`.
    For details, see `How to refresh the index of rules documentation`.